Securing Private Resources with SonicWall Cloud Secure Edge (CSE)

 Hosted Websites

 Hosted Websites can be accessed by your end users directly from any browser without needing to turn on their VPN client, or any other type of agent.
-Banyan leverages the OpenID Connect protocol and HTTP headers (typically cookies) to transparently insert a JWT token into every request.
+CSE leverages the OpenID Connect protocol and HTTP headers (typically cookies) to transparently insert a JWT token into every request.
 Client access is then integrated with your organization’s Single Sign On provider, and continuously authorized based on the security posture of the device and user.

 You can publish Hosted Website services when you need to enable: